Summer at the UC Center for Field Studies

 Our summer Archaeological Field School (Field Research in Midwest Archaeology) provides a hands-on, learn-by-doing, in-the-field opportunity to learn how to be an archaeologist.
 Students of all ages are welcome!
 Join our summer field crew and excavate an ancient Native American village site in the greater Cincinnati area.
 Students will work along side a professional archaeologist and learn how to properly excavate and record archaeological data, including mapping, measuring, soil description, and sampling.
-Classes will take place during Session “A”, May 30 to June 29, 2018, Monday, Wednesday,and Friday, 8 am to 2 pm.
+Classes will take place during Session “A”, June 3 – July 7, 2019, Monday, Wednesday,and Friday, 8 am to 2 pm.
 On rainy days, students will learn archaeological laboratory techniques including artifact cleaning, identification, and the identification of ancient plant and animal remains.These activities will be supplemented with occasional lectures on various archaeological topics and take place at the University of Cincinnati Center for Field Studies.
 Dr. Kenneth Tankersley is the instructor.

 Ornithology (BIOL 3012C - $400 non-credit)

 Students will learn the systematics, anatomy, physiology, behavior, and evolution and ecology of birds,including many field-based techniques.
 Standardized avian field methods will be used to study local bird populations at the UC Center for Field Studies and Miami Whitewater Forest.
-Classes will take place during Session “A”, May 29 to June 28, 2018.
+Classes will take place during Session “A”, June 3 – July 7, 2019.
 T,Th 8:00 AM-3:30 PM.
 During the course, students will experience lectures focused on the unique features of birds, avian systems, and ecology and evolution.
 Students will learn to identify bird skin specimens to order level, and how to identify local birds by sight and sound.
-Jack Stenger and Prof. Ron Canterbury are the instructors.
+Prof. Ron Canterbury is the instructor.